High Voltage Protection & Control Certificate Program (100% Online)

 The fee for each module is $1195 OR Register and pay $4400 for the entire Certificate in advance and save $475!
 Please contact Chris Abraham at 902-494-8042 or 1-800-565-8867 for more information.

-It is highly recommended that participants take the three modules in sequential order, however, this is not a requirement.
-The certificate is awarded after the completion of the three modules, including all quizzes and final exams.
-This represents approximately 150 hours of training which includes online sessions, home study, assignments and examination preparation.
+It is recommended that participants take the four modules in sequential order, however, this is not a requirement.
+The certificate is awarded after the completion of the four modules, including all quizzes and final exams.
+This represents approximately 200 hours of training which includes online sessions, home study, assignments and examination preparation.
 The participants must attain a minimum of 65% for each Module and an aggregate average of at least 75% in the program.

 Protective Relaying Principles and Applications by J. Lewis Blackburn Thomas J. Domin, Third or Fourth Editions available through Amazon.